 If you didn’t think “super algae” was a food status, then think again.
-Chlorella, much like it’s distant relative Spirulina is classified as you guessed it a “super algae”.
-Forget about your Kale and broccoli, this rogue greens powder, is in a class of its own when it comes to powerfully rich health benefits and unique nutritional profile.
+Chlorella, much like its distant relative Spirulina is classified as, you guessed it, a “super algae”.
+Forget about your Kale and broccoli, this rogue greens powder is in a class of its own when it comes to the unique nutritional profile and powerfully rich health benefits of chlorella.

 What Is Chlorella

 So we know that Chlorella has super status.
 But what the heck is it?
 Chlorella is classified as a microalgae, and is rich in bioactive compounds, carotenes, astaxanthin, lutein and fucoxanthin.
 In addition to these compounds, Chlorella contains healthy essential fatty acids or omega-3, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) and is also comprised of 50-60% protein.
 Not only that, Chlorella has the highest level of chlorophyll in the entire plant kingdom [R]

 Although Chlorella has an impressive nutrient profile, research is somewhat limited, and some health claims are better supported than others.
 Below are the Chlorella benefits we have gathered.

 A double-blind placebo-controlled trial published in the Journal of Clinical Biochem Nutrition examined the effects of 6g of chlorella supplementation on aerobic capacity in 10 adults.
 Peak oxygen uptake significantly increased after chlorella supplementation resulting in increased aerobic endurance capacity [R].
 Improved oxygen uptake will definitely help you crush your HIIT classes or high-intensity training.
 A little bit of chlorella mixed with your pre-workout can go a long ways.